Local Control and Accountability Plan (LCAP)

 The 2023-2024 Annual Update to the LCAP is available for review and public comment from May 22 to June 6, 2023, and is scheduled for board action at the June 22, 2023 board meeting.

 October | District Advisory Committee (DAC) begins meeting

 January | DAC synthesizes feedback and identifies districtwide needs

 January-March | Central office staff drafts/edits goals/actions based on feedback

 April | DAC reviews first draft

-What is the purpose and relationship between the LCAP and the District Strategic Plan: Rising Above in Silicon Valley?
+What is the purpose and relationship between the LCAP and the district's vision and strategic plan?

 Information about the LCAP will be updated regularly on our website.
-Make sure to check back here for new information and opportunities to join us in the conversation.
+Make sure to check back here for new information.

 Chief Academic and Innovation Officer